BIO

 Using organic, ephemeral materials— cut florals and fruits—she transforms embodied gestures of care into sculptural forms and durational performances, each a living monument to resilience and counter-memories existing in public.

-She participated in Transformer Gallery’s 19th Exercises for Emerging Artists program and has held residencies at Washington Project for the Arts, Museum of Contemporary Art Arlington x Amazon HQ2 studio, and the Torpedo Factory Arts Center (upcoming Nov-Jan 2026).
+She participated in Transformer Gallery’s 19th Exercises for Emerging Artists program and has held residencies at Washington Project for the Arts, Museum of Contemporary Art Arlington Innovation Studio, the Torpedo Factory Arts Center, and the Elizabeth Murrary Family Residency (upcoming August 2026).

 Their work has been exhibited at the Smithsonian National Museum of Asian Art, Transformer, Rhizome, DC Commission on the Arts and Humanities, Corcoran Gallery of Art, and American University (Washington, D.C.); Brentwood Arts Exchange and Towson University’s Asian Arts and Culture Center (Maryland); Bond Millen Gallery (Richmond, VA); and Art Basel Miami (Florida).